 - The hospital failed in their responsibility of care to you

 - That failure in their responsibility is the proximate cause of your suffering

-It is important to note that by proving just liability without establishing causation, the hospital negligence claim will not be successful.
-Both events have to be established for a hospital negligence claim to be successful.
+It is important to note that proving liability without establishing causation often leads to unsuccessful hospital negligence claims.
+Both events must be established for a hospital claim to be successful.

-Although complaints do not yield a compensation, they can actually help you to understand really if you were negligently treated.
-By making complaints, you can express how you feel, your displeasure and ask for explanations.
-The response you receive will help you understand if you were negligently treated and then prepare on how to claim for hospital negligence.
+Although complaints do not yield compensation, they can help you to understand if you were negligently treated.
+By making complaints, you can express how you feel, register your displeasure, and ask for explanations.
+The response you receive will help you understand if you were negligently treated and then prepare you on how to claim for hospital negligence.

 Complaints should be made within one year of being aware of the negligent treatment.
 When making complaints to the NHS, you can address your complaints to the NHS commissioning body or Practice Manager.
 However, if you are complaining against a private hospital, your letter should be addressed to the management of the hospital.